 Florence Nightingale Effect: Some of the other Wraiths speculate that her interest in Donos comes from romantic attraction to him, others feel she wants to fix him, Grinder thinks it'll start with the latter and she will fall for him while helping.

 Sour Supporter: Like Luke Skywalker, she's from Tatooine - and she's never met Luke, she wishes she's never heard of him.
 Falynn is often charged with insubordination because she just doesn't respect most superior officers, or famous Rebels, just because she's supposed to.
 She does come to respect Wedge... eventually.

 Action Girl: She's a better hand-to-hand fighter than Kell Tainer, which really says something.
 Zsinj's best hand-to-hand combat instructor, when asked about a claim that she could kill a Wookiee hand-to-hand, stated that while he didn't think it was possible for a human to pull it off, she came closer than anyone else he'd seen.
+He gave this assessment with his nose broken, after Shalla nearly kicked his face in as a demonstration.
 Her one "quirk" is that she has trouble keeping still.

 The Smart Girl: Not only is she an effective combatant, she is also skilled at sifting intelligence reports.
 Which makes sense, once you learn that her father was likely an Imperial Intelligence officer who went into hiding.
 As a result, she also does quite a bit of the analysis of the group.